cstephen/hashtag-count/README.md

 };

 var reconnectingCb = function () {
-  // Called as soon as a failed connection is detected and a reschedule
+  // Called as soon as a failed connection is detected and a reschedule attempt
-  // attempt is scheduled.
+  // is scheduled.
 };

 var connectedCb = function () {
-  // Called when a Twitter Streaming API connection is established, either on
+  // Called when a connection is established, either on the first connection
-  // the first connection attempt or a later reconnection attempt.
+  // attempt or a later reconnection attempt.
 };

 hc.start({